Opportunities From: FareStart

 Volunteer Program: Event Staffing and Administration

-As a FareStart Ambassador, you will be introducing new people to FareStart to help us grow support for our mission.
-This enables us to welcome more students, expand our programs, and empower even more graduates on their path forward.
+As a FareStart Ambassador, you will introduce new people to FareStart and help grow support for our mission.
+Your outreach helps us welcome more students, expand our programs, and empower more graduates on their path forward.

 Responsibilities